mhsenpc/german_prepositions/guide.md

 # Project Overview

-This project is a 2D web-based game built with the Phaser framework.
+This project is a 2D web-based game built desired tech stack. js or wasm. without requiring node

-The player controls a verb (e.g., bringen) displayed at the bottom of the screen.

-By touching and dragging, the player positions the verb and releases to shoot it upwards.

-From the top, five prepositions fall toward the bottom each round.

-The goal is to shoot only the correct prepositions associated with the given verb.
+The player should click on the correct preposition(s)

 Win/Lose conditions:

-If the player successfully hits all correct prepositions before they reach the bottom, they score and move instantly to the next verb.
+If the player successfully clicks on all correct prepositions, we show the next verb.

-If a correct preposition reaches the bottom or the player loses all lives, the game ends.
+## Gameplay Flow

+A verb appears in the center of the screen.

+Around it, all possible prepositions are displayed in light-blue circles, arranged like chairs around a table.

+The player clicks on the prepositions they think are correct.

 ## Game Levels

 The game consists of 8 levels.

 Each level introduces a set of verbs defined for that level.

-## Gameplay

-Falling mechanics: Prepositions fall slowly from the top of the screen toward the bottom.

-### Shooting:

-Touch and release fires the verb straight upward.

-If the projectile collides with a preposition, it is checked for correctness.
+They should come in order. so on level 1, we show the verb only from this level. and when user has solved all the puzzles in this level, we go to the next level

-### Hit results:
+### Animations:

+Preposition button click: brief “pressed” animation.

+Correct answer highlight:

+When a verb appears, all of its correct prepositions (clicked or not) slowly fade from light blue to green.

+The fade effect takes 15 seconds.

+This gives the player a hint toward the right answers.

+### Clicking on Prepositions:

-✅ Correct and last correct → advance immediately to the next verb.
+✅ Correct and last correct → Background turns green, Advance immediately to the next verb.

-✅ Correct but others remain → the preposition explodes; continue shooting the rest.
+✅ Correct but more remain →
+Background turns green

+Button becomes disabled

+Wait for next input

 ❌ Incorrect → lose one heart.